INTRODUCTION TO PRM MARKETING

 Sometimes it’s hard to tell what’s working and what’s not—for example, if you’re arming your partner with resources that they’re not taking advantage of, why?
 If your partners aren’t making use of your content, you should try to figure out what the barrier is.
 Is the content hard to access?
 Is it difficult to share?
 Is it dated or boring?
 You may think you’re checking all the boxes by providing resources for your partners, but those resources will be effective only if your partners are using them.

-You should make it a point to hold quarterly business reviews with your partners.
-This will help you identify weaknesses and areas with room for improvement in your partner program.
-These reviews are a great opportunity to talk to your partners about any frustrations and pain points they may have.
+These reviews are also a great opportunity to talk to your partners about any frustrations and pain points they may have.
 They can also help you learn better ways to communicate, teach, and empower your partners to be more successful in the future.

 FINDING THE RIGHT TOOL

-All of this is much easier with a PRM solution, which can help with channel sales enablement and address many of the common pain points that are associated with partner programs.
+A PRM solution can help with channel sales enablement and address many of the common pain points that are associated with partner programs.
 However, despite the many benefits that come with investing in a PRM tool, not all companies take advantage of one to manage their partner program.

 When you do invest in a PRM, it’s important that you choose the right tool to meet the needs of your organization.
-Some PRMs are an allin-one, while others—like Allbound—act as an integrated layer of a tech stack.
-While some companies and industries require that type of end-to-end solution, others prefer to add to their existing systems.
 Choosing the right tool for you will help enhance your processes, create efficiencies, and improve your program overall.

 A CLOSING THOUGHT